Your TAM Slide Won't Survive Due Diligence. Here's How to Fix It.

 3. Conflating TAM and SAM

-TAM (Total Addressable Market) is theoretical maximum.
+TAM (Total Addressable Market) is a theoretical maximum.
 SAM (Serviceable Addressable Market) applies your actual go-to-market constraints — geographic reach, customer segment, channel access, pricing tier fit.
 Most founders present TAM as if it were SAM, which makes the numbers feel inflated.

 What a Defensible Market Sizing Looks Like